marcelsan/Deep-HdrReconstruction/README.md

 # Deep-HdrReconstruction
-Official PyTorch implementation of "Single Image HDR Reconstruction Using a CNN with Masked Features and Perceptual Loss" (SIGGRAPH 2020) [Project](https://people.engr.tamu.edu/nimak/Papers/SIGGRAPH2020_HDR) | [Paper](https://people.engr.tamu.edu/nimak/Data/SIGGRAPH20_HDR.pdf)
+Official [PyTorch](https://pytorch.org/) implementation of "Single Image HDR Reconstruction Using a CNN with Masked Features and Perceptual Loss" (SIGGRAPH 2020) [Project](https://people.engr.tamu.edu/nimak/Papers/SIGGRAPH2020_HDR) | [Paper](https://people.engr.tamu.edu/nimak/Data/SIGGRAPH20_HDR.pdf)

-We propose a novel deep learning system for single image HDR reconstruction by synthesizing visually pleasing details in the saturated areas.
+We propose a novel deep learning approach to reconstruct an HDR image by recovering the saturated pixels of a single input LDR image in a visually pleasing way.
+Our method can reconstruct regions with high luminance, such as the bright highlights of the windows (red inset), and generate visually pleasing textures and details (green insert).
 For more information on the method please see the [project website](https://people.engr.tamu.edu/nimak/Papers/SIGGRAPH2020_HDR).

 ![image](https://people.engr.tamu.edu/nimak/Papers/SIGGRAPH2020_HDR/files/teaser.png)